earkevin11/Windows-Domain-and-Domain-Controller/README.md

 - DCs contains Active Directory and Group Policy
 - You can have several Domain Controllers within a Domain but there is only a primary DC.
 - Primary reason to have more than one DC is fault tolerance.
 Critical data would be replicated to the other DC.
+- If one DC fails, authentication services will automatically failover to another available DC.
 - <b> Domain Controllers uses Active Directory to manage users, computers, and act as a directory service for printers and files shares. <b>

 <p align="center">